-- Identify the set of beans that match the required type and required bindings and are accessible to the class into which the parent Instance was injected, according to the rules of typesafe resolution, as defined in Section 5.2, "Typesafe resolution". - Return an Iterator, that iterates over the set of contextual references for the resulting beans and required type, as defined in Section 6.5.3, "Contextual reference for a bean".
+- Identify the set of beans that match the required type and required qualifiers and are eligible for injection into the class into which the parent Instance was injected, according to the rules of typesafe resolution, as defined in Section 5.3, "Typesafe resolution". - Return an Iterator, that iterates over the set of contextual references for the resulting beans and required type, as defined in Section 6.5.3, "Contextual reference for a bean".

-The method isUnsatisfied() returns true if there is no bean that matches the required type and bindings, or false otherwise.
+The method isUnsatisfied() returns true if there is no bean that matches the required type and qualifiers, or false otherwise.

-The method isAmbiguous() returns true if there is more than one bean that matches the required type and bindings, or false otherwise.
+The method isAmbiguous() returns true if there is more than one bean that matches the required type and qualifiers, or false otherwise.

-5.6.2.
+5.7.2.
 The built-in Instance